William Wilson Saunders: Life and work

+Saunders lived at Reigate from 1857 and was also a well known horticulturalist and collected succulents and orchids.
+It was here that he published Refugium Botanicum in 1868.
+He founded the Holmesdale Natural History Club.
+His entomological interests centred on Lepidoptera and Hymenoptera but his collection contained insects from all orders.
+A crisis in the insurance industry in 1873 led to his selling off all his collections to the British Museum and the Hope collections at Oxford.
+He retiring to Worthing, Sussex, in 1874, and after the death of his second wife, he married Sarah, daughter of Robert Cholmeley, in 1877.
+He took an interest in gardening until his death.
+The orchid genus Saundersia was named in his honour by Reichenbach.
+His four sons and three daughters included William Frederick Saunders (1834–1901), George Sharp Saunders (1842–1910), Edward Saunders (1848–1910), and Mary Anne Saunders (d.
+1927) who married Thomas Roscoe Rede Stebbing (1835–1926).

 Saunder's Diptera collection contained many new species.
 These were described in a series of papers by Francis Walker entitled Insecta Saundersiana.

 "Nearly two thousand of my Coleoptera, and many hundreds of my butterflies, have been already described by various eminent naturalists, British and foreign; but a much larger number remains undescribed.
 Among those to whom science is most indebted for this laborious work, I must name Mr. F. P. Pascoe, late President of the Entomological Society of London, who had almost completed the classification and description of my large collection of Longicorn beetles (now in his possession), comprising more than a thousand species, of which at least nine hundred were previously undescribed and new to European cabinets.
 The remaining orders of insects, comprising probably more than two thousand species, are in the collection of Mr. William Wilson Saunders, who has caused the larger portion of them to be described by good entomologists.
 The Hymenoptera alone amounted to more than nine hundred species, among which were two hundred and eighty different kinds of ants, of which two hundred were new ".
 Alfred R. Wallace- The Malay Archipelago.